brendanlong/prince-of-the-dark-kingdom/src/book-5/chapter-27.md

 He broke the kiss first.

 "I…" he panted, struggling to catch his breath.
-"I better go before I spoil the wedding night*.
+"I better go before I spoil the wedding night\[^109-4].
 Your ring is in my writing desk, middle drawer.
 The password is 'precarious endeavors'."

 Ira merely made a soft sound that could have been a moan or a sigh.
 He pulled